How to Sell on Instagram The Smart Way [7 Tested Tips to Get You Started]

 If you’ve got a personal profile on Instagram, take time to convert it into a business account.
 It will give you an endless number of analytics and advertising tools you can use to sell on Instagram.
 No worries.
 I’ll show you how to do it the smart way.

-Before we proceed with Instagram selling tips, let me please remind you the basics we have already covered previously.
+But before we proceed with Instagram selling tips, let me, please, remind you of the basics we have already covered previously.
 Your sales posts will work great only if you respect the following rules.

-Your posts are searchable and findable – you use right hashtags
+Your posts are searchable and findable as you use the right hashtags.

-Instead of professional yet faceless images purchased from stocks you share the unique posts .
+You share the unique posts instead of professional yet faceless images from stocks.
+(Never purchase images there if you want your Instagram account look authentic!)
 They communicate the message of your brand, show all the facets of your products or demonstrate your products in use thanks to user-generated content you repost.